segment-boneyard/nightmare/Readme.md

 ### Interact with the Page

 #### .goto(url[, headers])
-Load the page at `url`.
+Loads the page at `url`.
 Optionally, a `headers` hash can be supplied to set headers on the `goto` request.

 When a page load is successful, `goto` returns an object with metadata about the page load, including: